-Currently there are 22 teams in each of those leagues with the champions automatically promoted, while the next four teams in each division compete in the play-offs.
-Those four winners are then paired off geographically for a further match to determine which two teams are promoted teams.
-The bottom three teams from each division are relegated to an appropriate level eight division.
+Currently, there are 22 teams in each of those leagues with the champions automatically promoted, while the next four teams in each division compete in the play-offs.
+Those four winners are then paired off geographically for a further match to determine which two teams are promoted, teams.
+The bottom three teams from each division are relegated to an appropriate level, eight divisions.

 Step eight follows a similar principle with seven leagues, where again the champions are promoted automatically and the next four teams in each division compete in the playoffs, with the five best play-off winners by points per game being promoted.
 The bottom two teams are relegated to a level nine division.

-Members of leagues at a particular level makes you eligible to compete in a number of Cup competitions
+Members of leagues at a particular level make you eligible to compete in several Cup competitions

-The EFL Cup is solely for the top-92 sides (Levels 1 to 4) to compete in, while the EFL Trophy is for teams from Levels 3 and 4, though it also includes a number of Academy sides from teams in Levels 1 and 2 to enable youngsters at those clubs to get senior game experience.
+The EFL Cup is solely for the top-92 sides (Levels 1 to 4) to compete in, while the EFL Trophy is for teams from Levels 3 and 4, though it also includes several Academy sides from teams in Levels 1 and 2 to enable youngsters at those clubs to get senior game experience.

-The FA Trophy is a non-league competition with teams from Levels 5 to 8 taking part, while the FA Vase if for teams from Levels 9 to 11.
+The FA Trophy is a non-league competition with teams from Levels 5 to 8 taking part, while the FA Vase is for teams from Levels 9 to 11.